-Due to the individual-focused learning goal (and grading scheme), collaboration with anyone else should go no further than broad conceptualization.
+Due to the individual-focused learning goal (and grading scheme), collaboration with another person should go no further than broad conceptualization.
 The writing - in form and content - is expected to be entirely the student's.
 Evidence of plagiarism or similar infringement of the Academic Code of Conduct will be taken very seriously.
-Blogs will be graded according to the following rubric:

-Score Quality Rubric 3 Outstanding Contains a thoughtful and readable treatment of the topic.
-Narrative is well-structured, with a beginning, middle and end.
-Headline is appropriate to the content.
-Opening lines make clear what's coming.

-• Embedded links point to useful and relevant material.
-Graphics are used to break up blocks of text.
-2 Competent • Missing a few attributes of an outstanding blog.
-1 Submitted • Off-topic, unreadable or otherwise not meaningful.
-0 Missing • Not submitted by due date.
+Score Quality Rubric 3 Outstanding Contains a thoughtful and readable treatment of the topic Narrative is well-structured, with a beginning, middle, and end Headline is appropriate to the content Opening lines make clear what's coming Embedded links point to useful and relevant material Graphics are used to break up blocks of text 2 Competent Missing a few attributes of an outstanding blog 1 Submitted Off-topic, unreadable or otherwise not meaningful 0 Missing Not submitted by due date